-The Continuous Insurance Enforcement scheme came into effect in June 2011, stating all cars must be insured even if no one drives them (see MSE News story: Compulsory car insurance).
+The Continuous Insurance Enforcement scheme came into effect in June 2011, stating all cars must be insured even if no one drives them (see the Compulsory car insurance MSE News story).

 The rules are designed to clamp down on uninsured drivers.
-Break 'em and there's a fine followed by clamping, seizure or having the car destroyed (warning letters come first).
+Break 'em and there's a fine followed by clamping, seizure or having the car destroyed (though warning letters come first).

 Even if you let cover lapse during holidays or hospital stays, you're breaking the law.